 This event was recorded and sessions are now available for viewing on demand, along with a selection of resources focused on harm reduction, peers, frontline service providers, and research.

 Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous People of BC

-We are excited to shift to regionally focused training in partnership with regional health authorities and local community-based member organizations to develop regional-specific skills training.
+We provide focused training in partnership with regional health authorities and local community-based member organizations to develop regional-specific skills training.

-For more information about regional training events, please contact Stacy Leblanc, PAN’s Director of Program development, at [email protected] or 604.968.3160.
+For general information about regional training events, please contact Stacy Leblanc, PAN’s Director of Program development, at [email protected] or 604.968.3160.

 Advocacy, Policy, Public Health